Early Nintendo Programmer Worked Without a Keyboard

 You may be thinking of Kirby's Adventure for NES/Famicom.
 Which was an excellent game for that console, and fairly late in the life of the NES.

-Coding environments used to be a bit less elegant (Score:3)
+Coding environments used to be a bit less elegant (Score:4, Interesting)

 IOW you had a C compiler and text editor!